cs421sp21-homework/project-g13/docs/iteration5.md

 # Iteration Backlog
 - As a user, I would like to continue swiping if a match is already found so that I can find more potential places I want to eat at.
-- As a user, I would like to be presented only with restaurants open at the time of swiping so that the restaurant I've decided on is available right away.
 - As a user, I would like to see who’s in the group so that I know all my friends have joined.

 # Tasks